-- d) Essential fish habitat (EFH) means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity (Magnuson-Stevens Fishery Conservation and Management Act (MSA) §3).
+d) Essential fish habitat (EFH) means those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity (Magnuson-Stevens Fishery Conservation and Management Act (MSA) §3).
 Collins Lake could provide "waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity," or special-status fish species managed under a fishery council (i.e chinook and coho).
 With the implementation of Action NR5.3, no EFH or the need for federal fisheries consultation.
-No impacts are anticipated. - e) There would be no conflicts with General Plan policies regarding Mitigation of biological resources.
+No impacts are anticipated.

+e) There would be no conflicts with General Plan policies regarding Mitigation of biological resources.
 Action NR5.3 protects potential biological resources in the project area.
-No impacts are anticipated - f) No habitat conservation plans or similar plans currently apply to the project site.
+No impacts are anticipated f) No habitat conservation plans or similar plans currently apply to the project site.
 Both Yuba and Sutter Counties recently ended participation in a joint Yuba-Sutter Natural Community Conservation Plan/Habitat Conservation Plan (NCCP/HCP).
 The project site was not located within the proposed boundaries of the former plan and no conservation strategies have been proposed to date which would be in conflict with the project.
 No impacts are anticipated

-V. CULTURAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in 15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to 15064.5? \boxtimes c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes d) Disturb any human remains, including those interred outside of formal cemeteries? \boxtimes a) - d) A Cultural Resource Study which included a pedestrian field survey was conducted for the project by Sean Michael Jensen, M.A. from Genesis Society in June 2023.
-Here is a summary of the study and proposed mitigation measures:
+V. CULTURAL RESOURCES Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in 15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to 15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$ a) - d) Yuba County contains many documented historic and prehistoric cultural resources, including historic sites associated with past mining activities.
+A small portion of the eastern border of the project site is identified in the 2030 General Plan as an area of high concern for cultural or prehistoric resource sensitivity.